 Then $G_1\cong G_2$ if and only if $\theta_1 \equiv \theta_2$, and $f_1 \equiv f_2$ up to the action of $\aut(A)\times\aut(Q)$. \end{lemma*} As evidence of the usefulness of the Main Lemma beyond this paper, we note that the polynomial-time algorithms for a special class of solvable groups in \cite{Gal09,QST11,BQ} follow this strategy: they use a theorem of Taunt~\cite{Tau55} to reduce isomorphism testing to a problem about linear representations of finite groups (see Problem 1 in \cite{QST11}), and solve that problem with additional tactics.
-In retrospect, Taunt's Theorem is a special case of the Main Lemma\footnote{Taunt's Theorem applies regardless whether the normal subgroup $N$ is abelian or not.
-The works \cite{Gal09,QST11,BQ} only used the case when $N$ is abelian.
-The general Main Lemma~\ref{lem:main_general} additionally covers the nonabelian case of Taunt's Theorem.}, and Problem~1 in \cite{QST11} is essentially \actcomp.
+In retrospect, Taunt's Theorem is a special case of the Main Lemma , and Problem~1 in \cite{QST11} is essentially \actcomp.
+Taunt's Theorem applies regardless whether the normal subgroup $N$ is abelian or not, though the works \cite{Gal09,QST11,BQ} only used the case when $N$ is abelian.
+The general Main Lemma~\ref{lem:main_general} additionally covers and extends the nonabelian case of Taunt's Theorem.

 Similarly, in retrospect the polynomial-time algorithm for semisimple groups \cite{BCGQ,BCQ} can be viewed as taking advantage of the nonabelian Main Lemma~\ref{lem:main_general}.
-We cover these examples in more detail in Section~\ref{sec:previous}.
+We cover these examples in more detail in \Sec{previous}.

-Due to the structure of the group classes considered in \cite{Gal09,QST11,BQ}, group \cohiso does not appear in these works.
-On the other hand, for $p$-groups of class $2$ (currently believed the bottleneck), \cohiso is well-known to be necessary (see Fact~\ref{prop:nec_cohiso}).
+Due to the structure of the group classes considered in \cite{Gal09,QST11,BQ}, \cohiso does not appear in these works.
+On the other hand, for $p$-groups of class $2$---currently believed the bottleneck---\cohiso is well-known to be necessary (see Fact~\ref{fact:nec_cohiso}).
 We thus turn to study the \cohiso problem in the following.
-As far as we know, this is the first time group cohomology has been used for \GpI in the Cayley table model.
+As far as we know, this is the first time group cohomology has been used to get worst-case bounds for \GpI.